maus-me/woopEssentials/README.md

   - display discord mentions (user/channel/role) correctly
 - Shutdown - Set a time when the server should shutdown (starting of the server needs to be handled externally!!!) [on/off] additionally warns the players about the restart x min before restart
-- Add homepoints to teleport to, limited by a configurable cooldown [on/off]
+- Add homepoints to teleport to, limited by a configurable cooldown, customizable limit per player [on/off]
 - starterkit - add a starterkit to be used only once (can be reset) [on/off]
   - starterkit can be set ingame by an admin
 - /spawn command to teleport to spawn also respecting cooldown [on/off]